Online ISSN: 2348:8948

 All the articles intended for review and publication must be submitted in the following format only.

 The manuscript shall be prepared in the following sections:

 These articles should clearly describe new and carefully confirmed results and experimental procedures which should be given in detail to the maximum required extent, for any reader to verify the work.

 The article can be up to 2500 words excluding references and abstract.

 For proper referring and fast publication, the authors should ensure that their manuscript is grammatically correct.
 British English or US English is acceptable.

 The manuscript should be prepared in English using “MS Word” with a 2cm margin on all sides (Top, Bottom, Left, and Right side) of the page.
 “Times New Roman” font should be used.
-The font size should be of 12pt but the main subheadings may be of 14pt.
+The font size should be 12pt but the main subheadings may be 14pt.

 All plant and microorganism's scientific names should be written in italic.

 All research articles should be typed double-spaced and should have the following sections: Title page, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgement (if any), and References.

 - The type of article (Research or Review) along with the title must be mentioned.